anrayliu/pyvidplayer2/documentation.md

  - ```subs``` - Pass a Subtitle class here for the video to display subtitles.
  - ```post_process``` - Post processing function that is applied whenever a frame is rendered.
 This is PostProcessing.none by default, which means no alterations are taking place.
  - ```interp``` - Interpolation technique used when resizing frames.
 In general, the three main ones are cv2.INTER_LINEAR, which is fast, cv2.INTER_CUBIC, which is slower but produces better results, and cv2.INTER_AREA, which is better for downscaling.
  - ```use_pygame_audio``` - Specifies whether to use Pyaudio or Pygame to play audio.
-This option is mainly for those with problems installing Pyaudio.
+Pyaudio is almost always the best option, so this is mainly only for those with problems installing Pyaudio.
+Using pygame audio will not allow videos to be played in parallel.
  - ```reverse``` - Specifies whether to play the video in reverse.
 Warning: Doing so will load every video frame into memory, so videos longer than a few minutes can temporarily brick your computer.
 Subtitles are unaffected by reverse playback.
  - ```no_audio``` - Set this to true if the given video has no audio track.
 Setting this to true can also be used to disable existing audio tracks.
  - ```speed``` - Float from 0.5 to 10.0 that multiplies the playback speed.
 There is currently a known bug where the audio does not speed up/slow down if the video is reversed, causing visual and audio sync issues.